marvin-gomez/salary_case_study/README.md

   OR years_of_experience > age
   OR salary < 0;

+--Delete rows where salary is less than 1000 annually DELETE FROM salary_annual
+WHERE salary < 1000

+--Reveiw, verify data and export clean sheet
+CREATE TABLE salary_annual_cleaned AS
+SELECT *
+FROM salary_annual

 --Use statistical analysis

 --Measure the linear relationship between each variable and salary to identify influencing factors to salary